BrichtaICS3U/hello-world-zane8182/README.md

 by JP Brichta
 March 2018

+Part A

 This repository contains a simple Python code for "Hello world".
 Students are required to:

 1. Clone the repository to their computer.
 2. Change the file so that it says, "Hello <student's name>".
-3. Commit changes to the repository.
+3. Commit changes to the local repository.
-4. Push the changes to their repository.
+4. Push the changes to the remote repository.

 Some commands that might be helpful: